Colne Yacht Club is one of the oldest and best established on the East Coast, with its origins stretching back to the 1870s.

 Membership is open to all; options are available, depending on your age and family.

-Carvery and carvery snacks 12 noon to 3.00 pm
+Carvery in the Restaurant and bar snacks from the carvery 12 noon to 3.00 pm

 In a letter to our Admiral and President, John Farrow, Neil Stock writes.
 “I felt the need to write to you in view of the significant success that Colne Yacht Club has had in the World’s biggest sailing event, Bart’s Bash.
 I gather the event involved over 30.000 sailors in 16,869 boats, so achieving placing of 54th is very impressive.
 Congratulations and well done.
 The Club is a credit to Tendring District.
 I wish the Club continued success in 2016”.

 Remember Mike Hempstead’s brilliant indoor Spinnaker Handling class a couple of years back?
 Well there will be a replay on Friday 26 February for anyone who missed it and who would like to come along for the experience.
 The first class of the series of three was held on Friday 29 January when Bob King gave us tips on how to improve our racing.
 Now whatever your sailing intentions might be for the year ahead, it might be good to let curiosity get the better of you as the Sailing Committee have made plans for everyone to enjoy the water with a raft of events to suit all.
 One of those is the Sonata Challenge using the Club’s three keelboats, and who knows how tempted you might be to join in with a crew of three.
 So, on 18 March it’s Mike Hemptead’s turn again to give us all a Sonata Challenge briefing in readiness for the qualifying rounds and final in September.